tise-genene/tutor-marketplace/README.md

 ## Support

-For support, email support@ethiotutor.com or join our Slack channel.
+For support, email support@tutorly.et or join our Slack channel.

 ## Acknowledgments